pkelleter/angular-decorators/README.md

 ## PropertyStream

-PropertyStream automatically creates a RxJS stream to a corresponding property, i.e. whenever the corresponding property gets updated, the newly created stream will emit accordingly.
+@PropertyStream() automatically creates a RxJS stream to a corresponding property, i.e. whenever the corresponding property gets updated, the newly created stream will emit accordingly.

 @param sourceKey